-Running a dental practice comes with a multitude of expenses.
-To provide the best care for your patients, it’s necessary to be well staffed and have sufficient supplies, adequate facilities, and up-to-date equipment.
+To provide the best care for your patients, it’s necessary to be well-staffed and have sufficient supplies, adequate facilities, and up-to-date equipment.
 But to be profitable, you must keep a watchful eye on your overhead expenses.

-For dental practices, overhead, or operating expenses, include fixed and variable costs directly related to operating your business and not directly related to practice revenue.
+For dental practices, overhead expenses, also called operating expenses, include fixed and variable costs directly related to operating your business and not directly related to practice revenue.

-The average dental practice has both fixed and variable overhead expenses.
-A fixed expense is one that doesn’t vary with the level of business activity.
-Examples would include office rent and equipment purchases.
+Examples include office rent and equipment purchases.
 Whether you see one patient a day or 20, you’re still required to pay your facility costs and purchase equipment.

 Variable costs fluctuate depending on your practice’s activity.
-Supplies like toothbrushes, toothpaste, floss, paper bibs, etc. will depend on your patient volume.
+Expenses for supplies like toothpaste, floss, and paper bibs, as well as lab costs, will depend on your patient volume.
 Is your patient load consistent and predictable or do you have more variability?
-Many patients skipped or postponed non-emergency dental care during the first COVID wave, which likely reduced variable expenses, as well as revenue.

 Overhead costs generally fall into the following categories:

-- Facility costs: rent, mortgage, utilities, facility maintenance and cleaning, leasehold or building improvements
+- Facility costs: Rent, mortgage, utilities, facility maintenance and cleaning, and leasehold or building improvements

-- Clinical costs: medical supplies, PPE, equipment, dental technology, medical waste disposal
+- Clinical costs: Medical supplies, PPE, equipment, dental technology, and medical waste disposal

-- Discretionary costs: business travel, company car, meals and catering, business gifts, continuing education, and professional society fees
+- Discretionary costs: Business travel, company car, continuing education, and professional organizations

-- Owner’s compensation: splitting of the practice profits, taking on additional dentists, how you will pay yourself
+- Owner’s compensation: How you will pay yourself

 - Cost of Services